What NationStates is all about.

 It depends on what you're looking for.
 Anyone can create a region for any reason and there are thousands of them.
 To find one, you can browse the tag cloud, or the world in general.
 Most regions are looking for new residents, and you will probably receive a small flood of recruitment telegrams shortly after your nation is founded.

-You begin in one of the Pacific regions (known as feeders): these tend to be large, vibrant, and somewhat spammy.
+Nations are founded in one of the Pacific regions (known as Feeders, which tend to be large and active, or else in a Frontier, region, which have their own unique character but can be insecure.
 Stay there if you like, or move somewhere else!
 You can shift regions whenever and as often as you like.

 To change regions, find one and look for the link near the top that says, "Like what you see?
 Move to (region)!"